 - Clarify that your proposition satisfies the prospect’s needs and timescales.

-- Establish that you are better than the competition.
+- Establish that you’re better than the competition.

 - Ensure that the prospect will take the necessary actions to move the sale ahead.

 Make sure that your conversation starts off with open (or semi-open) closes and funnel towards closed questions towards the end of each stage of the sales process.
-Once this is achieved, you are ready to apply one (or more) of the 7 Killer Closing Techniques…
+Once this is achieved, you’re ready to apply one (or more) of the 7 Killer Closing Techniques…

 The 7 Killer Closing Techniques

-Depending on your situation, the following 7 Killer Closing Techniques will help you to press your buyers towards a clear commitment to signing the contract or moving to the next stage of the sales process.
+The Sterling Chase 7 Killer Closing Techniques will help you to compel your buyers to commit to signing the contract or moving to the next stage of the sales process.

 The Trial Close

-The trial close is the most commonly used sales technique by sales people.
-It enables you to test the buyer’s intent at every stage of the sales process to ensure that you are on the right track to gaining their commitment.
+The trial close is the most commonly used sales technique by the modern-day sales person.
+This technique allows you to test the buyer’s intent at every stage of the sales process to ensure that you’re on track to gaining their commitment.

 Here are some examples of a trial close:

-The trial close is a great means of testing the water to ensure that you have captured the prospect’s interest.
-With this closing technique you should be looking for a “green light” from the prospect to enable you to move on to the next stage of the sale.
+This closing technique is a great way of testing the water to ensure that you’ve captured the prospect’s interest.
+With this technique you should be looking for a “green light” from the prospect to enable you to move on to the next stage of the sale.

 The Direct Close

-The direct close should only be used when you’ve done all the groundwork and preparation for the sale and you are extremely confident that the prospect will respond positively.
-Here you should be certain that either your prospect has a burning desire for your solution or that your relationship is strong enough (on a personal level) to the extent that you are able to be direct with a forthright request.
+The direct close should only be used when you’ve done all the groundwork and preparation for the sale and you’re extremely confident that the prospect will respond positively.
+Here you should be certain that either your prospect has a burning desire for your solution or that your relationship is strong enough (on a personal level) to the extent that you’re able to be direct with a forthright request.

 Here are a couple of examples of a direct close: